DigiBP/Team-Watermelons/README.md

 ## Pre-process task
 In MAKE an automated pre-process task is creating **a case number**.
 The case number is created by the means of random formula preceeded by the number of the current year to ensure that no duplication happens.
-Once the **case number** is created an automated e-mail will be sent to the requester to acknowledge the request stating the **case number. **
+Once the **case number** is created an automated e-mail will be sent to the requester to acknowledge the request stating the **case number**.